 The event was created and is moderated by literary agent Beth Phelan.

-#DVpit will occur over two days.
+#DVpit will occur over three days.
 Please make sure you are pitching your work on the appropriate day; many of the agents and editors will only tune in on a specific day, to see the pitches in the categories they represent/acquire.

 April 24 2019 will be for Adult Fiction/Nonfiction (all genres, commercial and literary).